 I have gotten some cramps both times I was pregnant.
-Maybe it is implantation, but it feels like your period could be coming and it is a very common early pregnancy symptom.
+Maybe it is implantation, but it feels like your period could be coming, and it is a widespread early pregnancy symptom.

 Implantation bleeding is another sign of pregnancy.
-It can be hard to know for sure though if that spotting is your period getting ready to come or implantation bleeding.
+It can be hard to know if that spotting is your period getting ready to come or implantation bleeding.

-Nausea can be an early pregnancy sign although usually it comes a little bit later.
-I had it both times around but much worse when I was still breastfeeding.
+Nausea can be an early pregnancy sign, although it usually comes later.
+I had it both times, but it was much worse when breastfeeding.

-Breastfeeding was probably not related to it, but I thought I would add it here since it's a pregnancy symptom either way.
+Breastfeeding was probably unrelated, but I thought I would add it here since it's a pregnancy symptom either way.

 A drop in milk supply

-This usually will not occur till somewhat later -closer to the second trimester, but it can be an early pregnancy sign and it will usually occur at some point when pregnant and breastfeeding.
+This usually will only occur closer to the second trimester.
+Still, it can be an early pregnancy sign, and it will usually happen at some point when pregnant and breastfeeding.

-I have heard anecdotal stories of this being a first sign of pregnancy when a mother's period has not returned, and there are no other pregnancy symptoms.
+I have heard anecdotal stories of this being the first sign of pregnancy when a mother's period has not returned and there are no other pregnancy symptoms.

 A change in milk taste